 Learn more about Gainesville, FL, and the graduate and postdoctoral resources available to BREATHE trainees below.

-Gainesville, FL, is a vibrant community in the heart of North Central Florida.
-Where else can you enjoy world-class performing arts and see wild horses all in the same day?
-With over 8 state parks and several crystal-clear freshwater springs, Gainesville and the surrounding area truly are where nature and culture meet.
+Gainesville, FL, is a vibrant and eclectic community in the heart of North Central Florida.
+Where else can you enjoy world-class performing arts, visit a farmer’s market, and see wild horses all in the same day?
+With over 8 state parks and several crystal-clear freshwater springs, as well as local breweries and music venues, Gainesville is truly where nature and culture meet.

 Graduate education at UF is accomplished in a decentralized model.
 Most elements of the various graduate programs and activities are designed and managed by academic units in accord with the principles and traditions of their fields.
 The Graduate School provide students with the resources and support mechanisms that will help them to succeed.